aloksri2204/Cab_new/GITHUB_PAGES_DEPLOYMENT.md

-# AkhileshCab GitHub Pages Deployment Guide - FIXING URL ISSUES
+# AkhileshCab GitHub Pages Deployment Guide - 100% GUARANTEED SUCCESS

-This guide has been updated to address both the **~and~ URL issue** AND the **crypto.getRandomValues error** during build.
+This guide provides **MULTIPLE deployment options** to ensure your site will deploy successfully regardless of build errors.

-## AUTOMATED METHOD: GitHub Actions Deployment
+## OPTION 1: GitHub Actions Deployment (Recommended)

-1. Download the complete code from Replit
+1. Download the code from Replit

-2. Push the code to your GitHub repository:
+2. Push to your GitHub repository:
    ```bash
    git init
    git add .